paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

 <a id="section-928b"></a>
 ## § 928b.
 Art.
 128b.
 Domestic violence

-Any person who—
+**(a) In General.—** Any person who—

-(1) commits a violent offense against a spouse, an intimate partner, or an immediate family member of that person;
+(1) commits a violent offense against a spouse, an intimate partner, a dating partner, or an immediate family member of that person;

-(2) with intent to threaten or intimidate a spouse, an intimate partner, or an immediate family member of that person—
+(2) with intent to threaten or intimidate a spouse, an intimate partner, a dating partner, or an immediate family member of that person—

   (A) commits an offense under this chapter against any person; or

   (B) commits an offense under this chapter against any property, including an animal;

-(3) with intent to threaten or intimidate a spouse, an intimate partner, or an immediate family member of that person, violates a protection order;
+(3) with intent to threaten or intimidate a spouse, an intimate partner, a dating partner, or an immediate family member of that person, violates a protection order;

-(4) with intent to commit a violent offense against a spouse, an intimate partner, or an immediate family member of that person, violates a protection order; or
+(4) with intent to commit a violent offense against a spouse, an intimate partner, a dating partner, or an immediate family member of that person, violates a protection order; or

-(5) assaults a spouse, an intimate partner, or an immediate family member of that person by strangling or suffocating;
+(5) assaults a spouse, an intimate partner, a dating partner, or an immediate family member of that person by strangling or suffocating;
 shall be punished as a court-martial may direct.

+**(b) Definitions.—** In this section, the terms “dating partner”, “immediate family”, and “intimate partner” have the meanings given such terms in [section 930 of this title](./chapter-047-uniform-code-of-military-justice.md#section-930) (article 130).

 ### Statutory Notes

 #### Amendments
+2023—Pub.
+L. 118–31 designated existing provisions as subsec. (a), inserted heading, inserted “a dating partner,” after “an intimate partner,” wherever appearing, and added subsec. (b).

 2019—Pub.
 L. 116–92 inserted section catchline.
 Identical section catchline had been editorially supplied.

 #### Effective Date